pk910/dynamic-ssz/README.md

 ## Performance

 The performance of `dynssz` has been benchmarked against `fastssz` using BeaconBlocks and BeaconStates from small kurtosis testnets, providing a consistent and comparable set of data.
-These benchmarks compare three scenarios: exclusively using `fastssz`, exclusively using `dynssz`, and a combined approach where `dynssz` defaults to `fastssz` for static types that do not require dynamic processing.
+These benchmarks compare four scenarios: exclusively using `fastssz`, exclusively using `dynssz`, a hybrid approach where `dynssz` defaults to `fastssz` for static types, and `dynssz` with code generation for maximum performance.
 The results highlight the balance between flexibility and speed:

 **Legend:**
 - First number: Unmarshalling time in milliseconds.